luisgerhorst/echat/README.md

 echat
 =====

-Web chat JavaScript Framwork built with Erlang.

-Create your own web chat interface with a stable and fast Erlang backend.
+Create your own web chat interface with a stable and fast Erlang backend built for you and a easy to use JavaScript framework.

 # Usage